codeadamca/pseudocode/README.md

 ## Project Stack

-This project uses only basic HTML in [Markdown](https://www.markdownguide.org/) file.
+This project uses only basic HTML in [Markdown](https://www.markdownguide.org/) files.
 This allows us to use basic HTML for our content and still include the GitHub default styling.

 This repo is hosted using [GitHub Pages](https://pages.github.com/).